“Wise people store up choice things but a foolish person consumes everything he has“ (Proverbs 21:20).

 “There’s a joke that says ‘Marriage is grand, but divorce is 50 grand’ (which means that divorce is multiple times more expensive than people realize in many, many ways).
 If you can’t make it financially together, you’re going to have a real hard time making it apart.

 “What I tell couples is that the enemy is out there —hang onto each other and work through these problems together, rather than separately.”
-(Dave Ramsey, quoted from the August 3, 2009 program of the 700 Club)
+(Dave Ramsey)

 “Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.
 The rain came down, the streams rose, and the winds blew and beat against that house, yet it did not fall, because it had its foundation on the rock.“ (Matthew 7:24-25)

-To help you to wisely prepare and/or deal with financial trouble when a “storm” hits, there are three web site links to insightful articles provided below.
+To help you to wisely prepare and/or deal with financial trouble when a “storm” hits, below you will find two web site links to insightful articles.
 Within these articles, you can learn ways to get through times of crisis and also learn how to better build your future financial house on a more solid footing.

-One article is written by Dennis Rainey and is posted on the web site for the ministry of Family Life Today, another is written by Deborah McNauton, and is posted on the web site for Marriage Partnership Magazine at Kyria.com.
-And the last one is written by Mary Hunt and is posted on the web site for Crosswalk.
-Click onto the links below to read:
+The first article is written by Dennis Rainey and is posted on the web site for the ministry of Family Life Today.
+And the second one is written by Mary Hunt and is posted on the web site for Crosswalk.
+I encourage you to read:

 If you have additional tips you can share to help others in this area of marriage, or you want to share requests for prayer and/or ask others for advice, please “Join the Discussion” by adding your comments below.